 Discover the who, what, where and why behind eating bugs.
 From mealworm spaghetti to roasted tarantula, we’ll find out why people have been eating insects and invertebrates for hundreds of years.
 We’ll meet some live bugs that might be on a menu somewhere, as well as some animals that eat bugs.
 Brave participants will have a chance to try an edible insect snack, if desired, at the end of the program.
 A unique and fun experience!
-Audience: any size.
+Audience: up to 25.
 Recommended for all ages.

 Discover the importance of local farms as we learn about the many products, which come from CT and NY farms, from wool to eggs to vegetables.
 We’ll test our audience with our farm baby name quiz and get a chance to meet a few live residents from our farm.
 Animals may include chicks, chicken, duck, guinea pig, rabbit, goat or lamb depending on availability.
-Audience: any size.
+Audience: up to 25.
 Recommended for all ages.

 Natural, Physical & Engineering Science Programs

 Ever wondered how to make slime or how a volcano works?
 Explore some basic principles of science by making things foam, fizz or fly In this hands-on class!
 We might find out how to make colors move, how quicksand works, make a rocket out of a film canister or more!
 Participants will make a few things to take home too.
 This program does get a bit messy, so non-carpeted areas are recommended.
 Audience: up to 25 participants.
 Recommended for ages 5 and up.

 Ever wonder what owls eat for dinner?
 Discover the ecology of owls as we dissect an owl pellet, and the leftovers from their dinner that they cough up.
 We’ll learn what types of owls live in the area and meet some live animals that owls might want to eat for dinner!
 Audience: up to 25 participants.
 Recommended for ages 5 and up.